greenelab/deep-review/sections/04_study.md

 Since ChIP-seq experiments have been performed on only a small subset of cell lines, these prediction models are not of use for new or rare cell lines.
 To handle this issue and create models which can be used across cell lines, there are several options.
-The most prominent would be to introduce a multi-model model which, in addition to sequence data, incorporates cell-line specific features such as chromatin accessibility, DNA methylation, or gene expression.
+The most prominent would be to introduce a multimodal model which, in addition to sequence data, incorporates cell-line specific features such as chromatin accessibility, DNA methylation, or gene expression.
 Without cell-specific features, the other option is to use domain adaptation